This story appears in STYLECASTER’s Activism Issue, starring Jurnee Smollett. Click here for more.

 “I just wanted to help people,” Brown tells STYLECASTER.
 “I have immigrant parents and that was the path that you sort of take.
 And so you find something that naturally meets where you are, and so it was always rooted in helping people, and that’s sort of how it came about.”

 Brown’s giving nature and genuine hunger to help don’t stop with Queer Eye.
-He recently launched a podcast on Luminary, aptly named Karamo, that allows listeners to call in so he can spread more wisdom to his behemoth of avid followers.
+Earlier this year, he launched a podcast on Luminary, aptly named Karamo, that allows listeners to call in so he can spread more wisdom to his behemoth of avid followers.

 “Basically, people were always saying, ‘I want an opportunity to get my Queer Eye experience,’” Brown recalls.
 “I was like, ‘Oh boo, there’s only one me.
 I don’t know how to do that.’
 So what I decided was that if I could create a podcast where people can call in, then anybody from around the world could call and get advice.”